JDRaftKeeper/RaftKeeper/docs/how-to-build.md

 # Build RaftKeeper

-Now RaftKeeper support build on Linux and Mac OX.
+RaftKeeper supports build on Linux and Mac OX.

 ### Build on Ubuntu